jmparatte/arduino-python/README.md

 `Serial`is the Arduino console input/output.
 This object is implemented on a serial uart, a serial usb or a virtual serial.
 Restrictions apply to reading.

 `Serial.read()` has no argument, it returns either of:
-- integer value -1 if no data is available
+- integer value `-1` if no data is available
 - a 8-bit positiv integer representing a character ordinal value or a data byte.
 The character ordinal value can be converted to str with `chr()` function.
 Example 1: `str += chr(65) # append 'A' to str`.
 Exemple 2: `bstr += chr(65).encode() # append b'A' to bstr`

 Restrictions are of 2 types:
 - programs running with [thonny] can't have a true byte per byte reading.
 On 1st `Serial.read()`, a full input line is read, buffered and ended with `<CR><LF>`, and then read byte per byte.
-Waiting the input line, the program is stopped, control is not give back until a ending line is typed!
+Waiting the input line, the program is stopped, control is not given back until a ending line is typed!
 - in practice, read characters is limited to ascii charset excluding control characters and `<DEL>` character.
 A 8-bit encoder/decoder to/from ascii charset must be implemented to exchange unrestricted data via the console.

-`Serial1` and next have the same methods than `Serial` but without restrictions.
+`Serial1` and next have same methods but without Thonny's reading restrictions.

 ## Folders contents